|

 The following listing represents books and articles that I have collected over the years as part of my technical reference library.
-These suggested titles may serve as useful sources of information for anyone interested in experimental rocketry, or rocketry in general.
+These suggested titles may serve as useful sources of information for anyone interested in experimental rocketry, rocketry in general, or the fascinating history of rocketry.
 Some titles are available in any good library, others in engineering or technical libraries.
 Some are probably out of print, and some of the really older ones have likely been relegated to library archives.
 A couple have not been published, but I've included them anyway.
 And others are available for downloading on the web.
-The list is not necessarily in any particular order. |
+At the bottom of this webpage, for convenience, I am providing a link to a used book seller where many of these books can be purchased, often at a fraction of the new price.
+Including those long-out-of-print books.
+The list below is not necessarily in any particular order. |

 For a complete listing of NASA SP-8000 series Technical Reports, see: